Wazea/SDTM-Examples/src/main/java/com/drvasile/examples/solid_principles/solid.md

 This principle deals primarily with __*cohesion*__.
 When software entities have bigger cohesion (i.e. are more coherent) they are easier to be reused and understood.

-In the file __*ExampleSRP*__ are presented 2 classes that show a scenario in which SRP is obeyed and another one in which it is not.
+In the file __*ExampleSRP.java*__ are presented 2 classes that show a scenario in which SRP is obeyed and another one in which it is not.

 ## Open/Closed